AndreasJonsson/KohaLibrisServices/README.md

-Loan status for Libris integration of Koha
+Loan status and other services for Libris integration of Koha
 ==========================================

+This module contains three plack applications for Libris integration.

+* loan_status_app
+* redirect_bibitem_app
+* redirect_reserve_app

+These applications need to be adapted depending on the bibliographic framework.

 Installation
 ------------